KaterynaKandziuba/Mediumclone_Angular/README.md

 # MediumcloneAngular

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.3.4.
+It uses external API of backend services.
+It is training project for demonstration of Angular and NgRx skills.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

+Run `npm run start:dev` for a dev server on 'http://localhost:3003/.

 ## Code scaffolding